islaitin/islaitin/README.md

 Hi, I'm a consultant working with cloud and security.
 Mostly in Microsoft M365, Azure and Sentinel.
+Sometimes poking into Terraform and K8S.

 <!---